ihhub/penguinV/README.md

 Contribution
 ---------------------------
 We welcome and appreciate any help, even if it's a tiny text or code change.
 Please read [contribution](https://github.com/ihhub/penguinV/blob/master/CONTRIBUTING.md) page before starting work on a pull request.
-All contributors are listed in the project's wiki page.
+All contributors are listed in the project's wiki [page](https://github.com/ihhub/penguinV/wiki/Contributors).
+Not sure what to start with?
+Feel free to refer to <kbd>[`good first issue`](https://github.com/ihhub/penguinV/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)</kbd> or <kbd>[`help wanted`](https://github.com/ihhub/penguinV/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)</kbd> tags.

 Requirements
 ---------------------------